CodeLenz/Giffndof.jl/README.md

 using Plots
 function Example_gtilde()

-   # Creta a vector with discrete times and compare the
+   # Create a vector with discrete times and compare the
    # original function and the approximate function
    Ts = 0.0:0.01:10.0